Advantages and Disadvantages of Bonds

 Municipal bonds are issued by states and local entities to finance construction projects and provide services.
 The advantages include higher interest rates than U.S. Treasuries, relatively low risk, and certain tax advantages.
 Municipal bonds are exempt from federal income tax and from state and local taxes if you are a resident of the issuing state.

 But unlike Treasuries, these bonds are not risk-free.
-Some local governments have defaulted on their debt obligations because of slumping tax revenues.
+In periods of recession, some local governments have defaulted on their debt obligations because of slumping tax revenues.

 Bonds vs. Stocks